xblaauw/realtime_camera_filter/README.md

 ## Acknowledgments

-Built with PyTorch, OpenCV, and MoviePy.
+Built with PyTorch, OpenCV, and ffmpeg.